MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/azure-devops-publish-cloud-service-extended.md

 ## Background

-Azure Cloud Services (extended support) is a new ARM based deployment model for [Azure Cloud Services](https://azure.microsoft.com/products/cloud-services/) product.
+Azure Cloud Services (extended support) is a new ARM-based deployment model for [Azure Cloud Services](https://azure.microsoft.com/products/cloud-services/).
 Cloud Services (extended support) has the primary benefit of providing regional resiliency along with feature parity with Azure Cloud Services deployed using Azure Service Manager.
 It also offers some ARM capabilities such as role-based access and control (RBAC), tags, policy, and supports deployment templates.

-For the classic cloud service, Azure DevOps built-in pipeline task [Azure Cloud Service Deployment task - Azure Pipelines](/azure/devops/pipelines/tasks/reference/azure-cloud-powershell-deployment-v1) can help to manage the CI/CD progress easily.
+For the classic Cloud Service, Azure DevOps built-in pipeline task [AzureCloudPowerShellDeployment@1](/azure/devops/pipelines/tasks/reference/azure-cloud-powershell-deployment-v1) can help to manage the CI/CD progress easily.
 But the task for Cloud Services (extended support) isn't ready yet.

-Here are main points to publish Cloud Services (extended support) by using Azure DevOps:
+## Main points for publishing Cloud Services (extended support)

 1. Define couple of variables for the storage account to prepare the ARM template deployment.
 2. Use the [VSBuild@1 - Visual Studio build v1 task](/azure/devops/pipelines/tasks/reference/vsbuild-v1) to build the cloud service project and output the cloud service package file or configuration file.